csc7/PP3_CI_QCSDA/README.md

 - **math**: https://docs.python.org/3/library/math.html, downloaded on August 22nd, 2021, at 22:30 .
 Tested to compute distance between points but finally not used.

 - **NumPy**: https://numpy.org/ .
-Used in this project to easily convert Pandas dataframe to float type.
+Used in this project to easily convert Pandas dataframe to float type and to check "nan" (not a number) values.

 ## [Back to Index](#index)
 <br>